 For example, the straddle option is a volatility strategy.

-Even if you never trade it, it’s one of the most helpful indicators around.
+Even if you never trade it, the straddle option is one of the most helpful market indicators around.

 You see, unlike historical volatility, which is measured by past stock price data, the straddle is priced on traders future estimate of volatility, its implied volatility.

-In other words, it’s the markets best guess on where it thinks a particular stock or ETF will trade.
+In other words, the option straddle is the market’s best guess on where it thinks a particular stock or ETF will trade.

 Do you see how this is important even if you never trade a straddle option?

 An straddle option consists of two options, a call and put option, same strike, and expiration.
 To buy a long straddle, you simultaneously buy the at-the-money call, and at-the-money put.
 This trade is done for a debit, and be executed as a single order.